jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 green: make it pass
 #################################################################################

-I make the failing line to make the test pass
+I change the failing line to a :ref:`True` statement

 .. code-block:: python